vinod-soni-microsoft/get-started-with-ai-agents-with-apim/README.md

 # AI Agent with Azure API Management & Azure AI Search

-This enterprise-ready solution deploys an AI-powered API gateway that combines Azure API Management, Azure AI Services, and Azure AI Search to create a production-grade conversational AI platform with enterprise security, rate limiting, and intelligent knowledge retrieval.
+This enterprise-ready solution deploys an AI-powered API gateway that combines Azure API Management, Azure AI Services, and Azure AI Search to create a production-grade conversational AI platform with enterprise securit- **Azure Container App**
+  Consumption tier with 0.5 CPU, 1GiB memory/storage.
+Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
+[Pricing](https://azure.microsoft.com/pricing/details/container-apps/)

+- **Log analytics**
+  Pay-as-you-go tier.
+Costs based on data ingested.
+[Pricing](https://azure.microsoft.com/pricing/details/monitor/)

+- **Agent Evaluations**
+  Incurs the cost of your provided model deployment used for local evaluations.

+- **AI Red Teaming Agent**
+  Leverages Azure AI Risk and Safety Evaluations to assess attack success from the automated AI red teaming scan.
+Users are billed based on the consumption of Risk and Safety Evaluations as listed in [our Azure pricing page](https://azure.microsoft.com/pricing/details/ai-foundry/).
+Click on the tab labeled "Complete AI Toolchain" to view the pricing details.te limiting, and intelligent knowledge retrieval.

+---

 ## Table of Contents